Four products were “unloaded” and three Penghua fund managers Nie Yixiang concentrated on leaving from the products under management.-breakinglatest.news-Breaking Latest News

 Among them, the second quarter report of 2022 shows that Penghua Huizhi Preferred and Penghua Innovation-driven top ten stocks managed by Nie Yixiang have a high degree of overlap, including Satellite Chemical, AVIC Heavy Machinery, Fushun Special Steel, Zhenhua Technology, AVIC West The seven heavyweight stocks of Fei Lihua, Feilihua and Huawu Co., Ltd. overlapped.

-In the second quarter, Penghua Innovation and Growth hired Takamatsu, who had recently moved from Minsheng Jiayin Fund to Penghua Fund.
-New fund managers were added quarterly.
+In the second quarter, Penghua Innovation and Growth hired Takamatsu, who had recently moved from Minsheng Jiayin Fund to Penghua Fund, to co-manage.
+The heavy-holding stocks were partially adjusted.
+The fund also explained its investment strategy and operation analysis in the second quarter.
+Fund managers were added quarterly.
 When the new fund manager took over, the market had rebounded from the bottom in a V-shaped rebound for one month.
 The three tracks of high prosperity and high growth of photovoltaics, new energy vehicles, and auto parts rebounded by an average of 40%, and the dynamic valuation has returned to this year.
 30-40 times.
 In this context, the fund manager adopted a strategy of rapidly reducing the original portfolio of military stocks and gradually increasing positions in the high-boom track, so they did not fully enjoy the benefits of the high-boom track in June.

 The manager of Penghua Innovation Growth Fund stated in the second-quarter operation analysis: In mid-June, there was a clear diffusion of prosperity within the three high-prosperity tracks, the performance of third- and fourth-tier and upstream resource standards was active, risk appetite continued to improve, and dynamic estimates The value is further raised.
 Considering risk control, fund managers began to gradually increase their positions in pro-cyclical products with low attention, including construction machinery, household appliances, and medicine, in order to balance the portfolio.